-- iii.
-The funding for such reversions from Existing NCEAs to Existing LCEAs will be funded from outside the 0.3 funding ratio for New LCEAs. - iv.
-Other than in exceptional circumstances, such as an extended period of ill-health absence, if an Existing NCEA holder does not submit a renewal application, there will be no reversion to LCEAs and the value of the award will be lost. - 9.
+- iv.
+Other than in exceptional circumstances, such as an extended period of ill health absence, if an existing NCEA holder does not submit a renewal application, there will be no reversion to LCEA and the value of the award will be lost. - 11.
 Any LCEA scheme and any local variation must comply with the Equality Act 2010.
 To the extent that any terms are unlawfully discriminatory, and no corrective local variation to the LCEA scheme can be agreed with the JLNC within six months of the date at which the issue was raised with the JLNC that removes the discriminatory effect, the employer may modify the scheme or delete the term to the minimum extent necessary to remove such discriminatory effect.
 Any modification to or deletion of a provision or part-provision shall not affect the validity and enforceability of the rest of the LCEA scheme.

-Arrangements from 1 April 2021
+Arrangements from 1 April 2022

-10. The following arrangements will apply to Existing LCEAs, New LCEAs, and Future LCEAs:

-- 11. Local variations to any LCEA schemes or new performance pay schemes (for Future LCEAs) may be introduced by the employer in consultation with the JLNC.
-However, the provisions in paragraphs 12 18 shall continue to apply and cannot be varied locally: - 12.
-Any Future LCEA scheme must include an appeals mechanism. - 13.
-Future LCEAs will be non-consolidated and non-pensionable and will be payable for a period of up to three years, paid annually by lump sum and will not include an uplift for those undertaking Additional Programmed Activities. - 14.
-The minimum amount invested and paid annually in Future LCEAs per eligible Full Time Equivalent (FTE) consultant within each employing organisation will be no less than the level spent on Existing LCEAs in 2016/17 (circa £7900 per FTE not including employer National Insurance contributions).
-The minimum amount invested in Future LCEAs per eligible FTE will be published in the relevant pay circular.
-If the Existing NCEA Scheme is reformed and Future NCEAs are of a lower value, then the costs associated with any additional payments made through employers' local performance pay schemes (as set out in paragraph 23) will be met by reallocation of the previous NCEA funding stream to the Future LCEA funding stream.
-These costs will be met in addition to the money spent on Existing LCEAs in 2016/17 (e.g. by increasing the circa £7.9k per FTE).
+- 12. The following arrangements will apply to existing LCEA, new LCEA, and future LCEA. - 13.
+Local variations to any LCEA schemes or new performance pay schemes (for future LCEAs) may be introduced by the employer in consultation with the JLNC.
+However, the provisions in paragraphs 14 20 shall continue to apply and cannot be varied locally: - 14.
+Any future LCEA scheme must include an appeals mechanism. - 15.
+Future LCEA will be non-consolidated and non-pensionable and will be payable for a period of up to three years, paid annually by lump sum and will not include an uplift for those undertaking additional programmed activities. - 16.
+The minimum amount invested and paid annually in future LCEA per eligible full time equivalent (FTE) consultant within each employing organisation will be no less than the level spent on existing LCEA in 2016/17 (circa £7900 per FTE not including employer National Insurance contributions).
+The minimum amount invested in future LCEA per eligible FTE will be published in the relevant pay circular.
+If the existing NCEA scheme is reformed and future NCEA are of a lower value, then the costs associated with any additional payments made through employers' local performance pay schemes (as set out in paragraph 24) will be met by reallocation of the previous NCEA funding stream to the future LCEA funding stream.
+These costs will be met in addition to the money spent on existing LCEA in 2016/17 (for example by increasing the circa £7.9k per FTE).
 Award values will be subject to uplift in line with recommendations made by the DDRB that are implemented by the DHSC.
-For these purposes 'eligible' will be defined as substantively employed consultants with at least one year's service (on 1 April of the award year) at consultant level who do not hold a NCEA or a Distinction Award.
-Spend on local performance pay from this sum will include monies expended on: - i.
-The continued payment of consolidated Existing LCEAs set out in paragraph 15 - ii.
-Any New LCEAs of greater than one year's duration that are paid beyond April 2021 - iii.
-From 1 April 2022, costs associated with the reversion mechanism for Existing and Future NCEA holders set out in paragraph 8(ii) - iv.
-Future LCEAs - 15.
-Existing LCEAs will be retained for Existing LCEA award holders and these awards shall remain pensionable and consolidated but subject to the review process set out in paragraph 16.
-Existing LCEA holders will continue to receive uplifts when undertaking APAs.
-Award values will be subject to uplift in line with recommendations made by the DDRB that are implemented by the DHSC.
-Where an individual in receipt of an Existing LCEA moves to another employer to which this schedule applies and continues to work within the speciality for which the award was made, the award will continue to be paid by the new employer, subject to the provisions on change of circumstances as set out in the amended 2012 ACCEA guidance on Employer-Based Awards.
-If the award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer.
+For these purposes 'eligible' will be defined as substantively employed consultants with at least one year's service (on 1 April of the award year) at consultant level who do not hold a NCEA or a distinction award.
+Spend on local performance pay from this sum will include monies expended on: - i. the continued payment of consolidated existing LCEA set out in paragraph 17 - ii.
+Any new LCEA of greater than one year's duration that are paid beyond April 2022 - iii. from 1 April 2022, costs associated with the reversion mechanism for existing and future NCEA holders set out in paragraph 10(ii) iv. future LCEA.

-&lt;sup>+++ The per FTE minimum will be based on eligible FTE and Local CEA Scheme spend as at 1 April 2016 using data derived from the Electronic Staff Record.
+&lt;sup>4 The per FTE minimum will be based on eligible FTE and Local CEA Scheme spend as at 1 April 2016 using data derived from the Electronic Staff Record.